Skip to content

 Score Explanation

-iGaming Fit is what MiFinity scores on, full stop.
-1,300+ live iGaming sites is a real number — the company has built the product specifically for casinos and sportsbooks, the iFrame 2.0 cashier handles failed-card retry inside the merchant's site (which is a real conversion lift versus hosted-page redirects), and connector relationships with Slotegrator's Moneygrator, SoftSwiss FinteqHub and the newer Orchestr partnership mean the integration path for major platforms is paved.
+iGaming Fit is what MiFinity scores on.
+1,300+ live iGaming sites is a real number, the company has built the product specifically for casinos and sportsbooks, the iFrame 2.0 cashier handles failed-card retry inside the merchant's site (a real conversion lift versus hosted-page redirects), and connector relationships with Slotegrator's Moneygrator, SoftSwiss FinteqHub and the newer Orchestr partnership mean the integration path for major platforms is paved.
 The weak dimensions are Tech and User Trust.
-Tech is held back by the absence of public SDKs and a GitHub presence — in 2026 most PSPs of this scale ship open-source clients on GitHub and npm.
-Solidgate, Checkout.com and Ecommpay all do.
-MiFinity doesn't, which adds friction for engineering teams used to reading source.
-User Trust at 3.5/5 reflects 1,500+ consumer reviews skewing toward complaints about KYC verification delays and email-only support — a B2B operator weighing MiFinity should price in some baseline of player-side friction even on an otherwise-clean integration.
-Security is strong-but-not-best-in-class: FCA + MFSA dual licensing matches Skrill and Neteller, but MiFinity doesn't hold gambling-tier licenses (no MGA gambling, no UKGC operator), which means operators carry their own gambling compliance without payment-side support.
+Tech is held back by the absence of public SDKs and a GitHub presence, since in 2026 most PSPs of this scale ship open-source clients on GitHub and npm (Adyen, Checkout.com and Ecommpay all do) and MiFinity does not, which adds friction for engineering teams used to reading source.
+User Trust at 3.5/5 reflects 1,500+ consumer reviews skewing toward complaints about KYC verification delays and email-only support, so a B2B operator weighing MiFinity should price in some baseline of player-side friction even on an otherwise-clean integration.
+Security is strong but not best-in-class: FCA + MFSA dual licensing matches Skrill and Neteller, but MiFinity does not hold gambling-tier licenses (no MGA gambling, no UKGC operator), which means operators carry their own gambling compliance without payment-side support.

 Who Is MiFinity Best For?